 Navigating through a more integrative approach to health is not always easy.
 Mary’s 40 years of experience as a nurse, health educator, and her knowledge of holistic medical approaches, makes her a valuable resource for providing families with individualized nutrition counseling.
 For a nutrition counseling appointment, please call Mary at 917-538-3890 or e-mail her at email@example.com.

-Renee Ortega, MS, COTA/L, R-DMT, SIPT, LCAT Limited Permit is a registered dance/movement therapist and limited permit creative arts therapist.
-In addition, she is a SIPT certified occupational therapy practitioner.
-Over the course of the past several years she has worked with the adult and pediatric population in both dance/movement therapy (DMT) and occupational therapy (OT) in a variety of settings.
-Ms. Ortega has specialized and trained in the areas of sensory integration, applied behavioral analysis and Stanley Greenspan’s Floortime in addition to other therapeutic techniques and approaches.
-She has educated, trained, and supervised OT and DMT students in clinical and university settings, and treated clients pairing techniques and tools from both professions.
+Renee Ortega, MS, COTA/L, R-DMT, SIPT, LCAT Limited Permit is a certified occupational therapy practitioner.
+In addition she is a registered dance/movement therapist and licensed creative arts therapist (LCAT).
+Over the course of the past several years she has worked with the adult and pediatric population in both occupational therapy (OT) and dance/movement therapy (DMT).
+Ms. Ortega has specialized and trained in the areas of SIPT certification, applied behavioral analysis, interactive metronome, Wilbarger protocol and Stanley Greenspan’s Floortime in addition to other therapeutic techniques and approaches.
+She has educated, trained, and supervised students and treated clients pairing techniques and tools from both professions.
+Her area of research is how culture impacts the social/emotional development of children.
+She is currently pursuing a Phd in International Psychology with a trauma concentration and strives to apply these principles and philosophy in her private and community practice and research.
 She has joined Small Steps Big Leaps to provide social movement classes for groups and individual children.
 Please click here to view a flyer for social movement groups/sessions.